Heritage High School (Brentwood, California)

-Heritage High School is a high school in Brentwood, California, United States.
+Heritage High School is a public high school in Brentwood, California, United States.
 It opened on August 1, 2005, with a freshman and sophomore class.

 Overview

 The school features include a state-of-the-art theatre, recording studio, broadcast studio (with green screen), and large rear projection screen TVs in every classroom.
 Its colors are gold, Columbia blue, and white, and its mascot is the Patriot.
 It was recently credited with the six-year status highest API score in the district.

 History

 In 2003, bids were taken for the construction of the school.

 The school grew every year until it reached the capacity of all four classes (freshman, sophomore, junior, and senior) in 2008.
 The Heritage High School class of 2008 was the highest grade each year it was at Heritage, and was its first graduating class.

 In 2012, the school became the first school in the district to ban the use of social media in school campaigns due to adverse social effects.

 In 2012, more than 50 students were suspended for a prank involving a lamb and washable paint.

 In 2013, a large number of students and spectators required medical treatment due to extreme heat at the graduation ceremony.

 In 2014, the school created an innovative program combining art and technology.

+In January 2026, many students participated in a walkout protesting the actions of ICE and the Trump Administration.